torvalds/linux/Documentation/networking/bridge.rst

 Switchdev
 =========

-Linux Bridge Switchdev is a feature in the Linux kernel that extends the capabilities of the traditional Linux bridge to work more efficiently with hardware switches that support switchdev.
-With Linux Bridge Switchdev, certain networking functions like forwarding, filtering, and learning of Ethernet frames can be offloaded to a hardware switch.
-This offloading reduces the burden on the Linux kernel and CPU, leading to improved network performance and lower latency.
+GNU/Linux Bridge Switchdev is a feature in the GNU/Linux kernel that extends the capabilities of the traditional GNU/Linux bridge to work more efficiently with hardware switches that support switchdev.
+With GNU/Linux Bridge Switchdev, certain networking functions like forwarding, filtering, and learning of Ethernet frames can be offloaded to a hardware switch.
+This offloading reduces the burden on the GNU/Linux kernel and CPU, leading to improved network performance and lower latency.

-To use Linux Bridge Switchdev, you need hardware switches that support the switchdev interface.
-This means that the switch hardware needs to have the necessary drivers and functionality to work in conjunction with the Linux kernel.
+To use GNU/Linux Bridge Switchdev, you need hardware switches that support the switchdev interface.
+This means that the switch hardware needs to have the necessary drivers and functionality to work in conjunction with the GNU/Linux kernel.

 Please see the :ref:`switchdev` document for more details.